Writers: Lawrence Kasdan (screenplay by), George Lucas (story by)

 The United States government, in 1936, hires archaeologist Indiana Jones to find and retrieve the Ark of the Covenant before the Nazis can do so.

-Raiders was released on June 12, 1981.
-It has a run time of 1 hour and 55 minutes.
-It’s rated PG.
-It stars Harrison Ford and Karen Allen.
-The story was by George Lucas, the screenplay was by Lawrence Kasdan, and Stephen Spielberg directed.
-The film remains one of the top 25 best grossing movies, of all time, when adjusted for inflation.
+The action adventure film remains one of the top 25 best grossing movies, of all time, when adjusted for inflation.
 And it was the number 1 movie at the box office in 1981.
 As of June 29, 2020, the movie is available for streaming if you have a Netflix subscription.
 Otherwise you can rent it from numerous streaming platforms.

 The movie starts at breakneck speed and does not really slow down until it ends.
 Indiana Jones, along with a colleague named Satipo (played by Alfred Molina), brave many dangers and take a priceless gold statue from the interior of a remote jungle temple somewhere in South America.